0xAPRpp/Attempt_1/README.md

-The code is an expression of my idiosyncracies
+The code is an expression of my idiosyncrasies